AI Doctor Price Hits $0.0001 on Major Exchanges (AIDOC)

 According to CryptoCompare, “AI Doctor is an Ehtereum-based intelligent medical platform.
 It uses medical data and smart doctor AI technology to provide constant health and wellness insight.
 AIDOC is an ERC20 token used as a medium of exchange on AI Doctor's ecosystem. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as AI Doctor directly using U.S. dollars.
-Investors seeking to trade AI Doctor should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase AI Doctor using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as AI Doctor directly using US dollars.
+Investors seeking to acquire AI Doctor should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase AI Doctor using one of the aforementioned exchanges.

 Receive News & Updates for AI Doctor Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AI Doctor and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.